vitaly-t/decomment/README.md

 ### decomment(code, [options]) ⇒ String

-This method first parses `code` to determine whether it is an HTML (starts with `<`), and if so, removes all `<!-- comment -->` entries from it, according to `options`.
+This method first parses the `code` to determine whether it is an HTML (starts with `<`), and if so, removes all `<!-- comment -->` entries from it, according to the `options`.

-When `code` is not recognized as HTML, it is assumed to be either JSON or JavaScript.
+When the `code` is not recognized as HTML, it is assumed to be either JSON or JavaScript.
-In this case the code is parsed through [esprima] for ECMAScript 6 compliance, and to extract details about regular expressions.
+It is then parsed through [esprima] for ECMAScript 6 compliance, and to extract details about regular expressions.

 If [esprima] fails to validate the code, it will throw a parsing error.
 When successful, this method will remove `//` and `/**/` comments according to the `options` (see below).